yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-nonlinearoperatorscallback.md

 The global solver [BMIBNB](/solver/bmibnb) is based on the envelope outer approximations discussed below.
 Note that the solver requires bounds (preferably explicit) on variables that are involved in nonconvex terms.
 The reason for this can be found in the [tutorial on envelopes and global optimization](/tutorial/envelopesinbmibnb) and the [big-M].

-In general, working with nonlinear evaluation-based operators in YALMIP requires no special code.
+In general, working with nonlinear callback-based operators in YALMIP requires no special code.
 It must however be kept in mind that they require general-purpose nonlinear solvers.

 Another issue to keep in mind is that the operators typically normalize the problem in some sense.
 Operators are only applied to simple variables.
 In other words, auxiliary variables are introduced to put the model in a canonical form.
 Hence, the problem that is solved above, will internally be converted to the following model.